Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 Quality of life

 The trial team will ask you to fill out a questionnaire before you start treatment and at set times during treatment.
 The questionnaire will ask about side effects and how you’ve been feeling.
-This is called a
+This is called a quality of life study.

 Tissue and blood samples